 Bike lane blockers

 Asking listeners to submit their experiences and pictures, we created a map showing where cars, trucks, people, and may other things ended up blocking the bike lanes.

 Manually piecing together multiple datasets, we analyzed the schools that had metal detectors and what kind of students ended up going through them.

 We did geospatial analysis of AirBnB listings and inpsections of "illegal hotels" in NYC.

-We analyzed parks and parks access across NYC and found that though the numbers in aggregate are good, but access could varying greatly across the city.
+We analyzed parks and park access across NYC and found that though the numbers in aggregate are good, access could vary greatly across the city.